Hussain-Javed-K213584/04-Tic-Tac-Toe/README.md

 # 04-Tic-Tac-Toe
-A web based Tic Tac Toe game create for The Odin Project
+A web based Tic Tac Toe game created for The Odin Project